 Some analyst may speculate by saying that Google was the best result of the dot com boom in the early 2000s, twenty years later the company is still here and has proven to be a name with deep roots in the technology world and also in the mind of Wallst and its traders.

 Google Analytics and AdSense revolutionized the world of marketing and data analytics, changing the way we perceive customers received information and how companies develop all their marketing structure and marker analysis.

 As of the 1st Quarter of 2019, Google AdSense represents 68% of the company revenue.

 Besides being the world biggest information database, Google ended up changing the world once again with the development of a standard platform and operating system for smartphones, Android.

 - Price per share: $1190.30

 4. NETFLIX (NFLX)

-With more than 150 million active accounts worldwide, Netflix is one of the most important online TV streamers in the world.
+With more than 150 million active accounts worldwide, Netflix is one of the most important online TV streamers in the world (Find out more about Netflix stocks).
 The company provides streaming for outside content an also for its own in-house proprietary shows and even its own movies.

 During the past couple of years, Netflix has become a challenging competitor for companies like The Walt Disney Company and COMCAST, challenging every day in terms of views but also in content creation.